gfannes/subsoil/web/_posts/2016-10-01-hp-color-laserjet-mfp-m176n.md

 categories:
 ---

-Linux support for this printer is terrible.
-For Manjaro, the following steps eventually resulted into a functional printer:
+Linux support for this printer/scanner is terrible.
+For Manjaro, the following steps eventually resulted into a functional printer, with scanner support:

 * Install hplip via `sudo pacman -S hplip`
 * Install printer via `sudo hp-setup`, manually specifying the IP address